 To document the loss of Section 5’s protections, in 2016, Leah authored Democracy Diminished: State and Local Threats to Voting Post-Shelby County, Alabama v.
-Holder, which detailed state, county, and local voting changes — proposed or implemented — during the more than three years since the Supreme Court’s decision in Shelby County, and she continues to track post-Shelby County voting changes.
+Holder, which detailed state, county, and local voting changes — proposed or implemented — during the more than three years since the Supreme Court’s decision in Shelby County, and she has continued to track post-Shelby County voting changes.

-Under that same provision of the Voting Rights Act and the U.S. Constitution, Leah has served as lead counsel in a challenge to the at-large method for electing members to Terrebonne Parish, Louisiana’s 32nd Judicial District court in Terrebonne Parish Branch NAACP, et al. v.
+Using the same provision of the Voting Rights Act and the U.S. Constitution, Leah has served as lead counsel in a challenge to the at-large method for electing members to Terrebonne Parish, Louisiana’s 32nd Judicial District court in Terrebonne Parish Branch NAACP, et al. v.
 Jindal, et al. In 2020, a three-judge court of the Fifth Circuit Court of Appeals reversed a 2017 federal court post-trial ruling, which had found that the electoral method for that state court violates the Voting Rights Act and U.S. Constitution, and in 2019 had ordered the implementation of a court-drawn remedy.

 She was a member of the team challenging Pennsylvania’s use of prison-based gerrymandering for its state legislative maps.
-In 2016, Leah authored Free the Vote: Unlocking Democracy in the Cells and on the Streets.
-Leah has also represented organizations and individual plaintiffs in Gruver, et al. v.
+Leah led LDF’s team that represented organizations and individual plaintiffs in Gruver, et al. v.
 Barton, et al., a challenge to Florida’s enactment of legislation that undermines a historic ballot initiative that restored the right to vote to 1.4 million people with felony convictions.
-In 2020, the en banc Eleventh Circuit Court of Appeals reversed a post-trial ruling, which had found that Florida’s legislation violated the constitutional rights of plaintiffs.
+After a three-judge court of the Eleventh Circuit affirmed a preliminary injunction on certain claims in February 2020, in November 2020, the en banc Eleventh Circuit Court of Appeals then reversed a post-trial ruling, which found that Florida’s legislation violated the constitutional rights of plaintiffs.

 Leah has also represented a Black community organization in Tallassee, Alabama in its challenge under Title VI of the Civil Rights Act to a state agency’s decision to permit a landfill to open and expand its operations in a predominately Black community.
-She also has worked with other environmental justice advocates to urge the Environmental Protection Agency to protect against environmental racism.
+She has worked with other environmental justice advocates to urge the Environmental Protection Agency to protect against environmental racism.

 Leah has authored or otherwise significantly contributed to numerous amicus briefs before the U.S. Supreme Court, including in Alabama Legislative Black Caucus v.
 Alabama, Evenwel v.
 Abbott, Gill v.
 Whitford, Husted v.
 A. Philip Randolph Institute, Rucho v.
 Common Cause, Department of Commerce v.
-New York, and Trump v.
-New York, as well as other federal courts, including in Davidson v.
+New York, Trump v.
+New York, and Brnovich v.
+DNC, as well as other federal courts, including in Davidson v.
 City of Cranston, Patino v.
 City of Pasadena, and Texas v.
 EEOC.
 And she has led in the development of much of LDF’s public education guidance on the 2020 decennial census and post-2020 redistricting process.

 Prior to joining LDF, Leah was a litigation associate in the New York office of Fried, Frank, Harris, Shriver & Jacobson, LLP, having earned the prestigious Fried Frank/LDF Fellowship.
 At Fried Frank, Leah represented clients in a variety of complex civil litigation matters.
 She also previously served as a fellow at the Center for Civil Rights at the University of North Carolina School of Law, where she focused on public education issues, including school desegregation and education adequacy litigation.
 Leah served as a law clerk to the late Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
 Leah received her J.D. from Howard University School of Law and B.A. in History and African-American Studies from Columbia University.